Get the FREE printable pdf for this cute visual toddler schedule – no email sign-up required!

 How to use the toddler schedule

 - Laminate the individual pictures – if you have a laminator.
-This is optional, but it will make all the activity pictures last longer.
-We don’t have a laminator, and we are OK with re-printing this every few weeks if we need to.
+This is optional, but it will make all the pictures last longer.
+We don’t have a laminator (it’s on the list of things to get!), but we are OK with re-printing this every few weeks if we need to.

 - Create a daily schedule and tape the corresponding activity pictures up on a wall, a whiteboard, a chalkboard, a poster board – anything where your toddler can easily see it.

 - Explain to your toddler what each activity means and what is expected of him or her.